Home → Frequently Asked Questions

 Agencies and officials may also charge fees for the time spent searching for, retrieving, compiling or redacting confidential information from the requested records.
 The FOAA authorizes agencies or officials to charge $15 per hour after the first hour of staff time per request.
 1 M.R.S. § 408-A(8)(B) Where conversion of a record is necessary, the agency or official may also charge a fee to cover the actual cost of conversion.
 1 M.R.S. § 408-A(8)(C)

-The agency or official must prepare an estimate of the time and cost required to complete a request and if the estimate is greater than $30, the agency or official must notify the requester before proceeding.
+The agency or official must prepare an estimate of the time and cost required to complete a request within a reasonable amount of time of receipt of the request.
+If the estimate is greater than $30, the agency or official must notify the requester before proceeding.
 The agency may request payment of the costs in advance if the estimated cost exceeds $100 or if the requester has previously failed to pay a fee properly assessed under the FOAA.
-1 M.R.S. § 408-A(9), (10)
+1 M.R.S. § 408-A(9), (10) P.L.
+2013, ch.
+350

 I cannot afford to pay the fees charged by the agency or official to research my request or copy the records.
 Can I get a waiver?